Repository logo

 Abstract

 MnZn-based ferrite materials like the EPCOS N87 or K2004 are commonly used as magnetic cores in inductive power transfer (IPT) applications.
-However, the performance and reliability of the IPT systems are limited by ferrite's intrinsic brittleness and low flux density saturation point.
-In this paper, a study of nanocrystalline ribbon based magnetic cores for IPT applications is presented.
-FEM simulations and experimental validations are used to compare both materials.
-The design of ultra-thin laminated cores such as nanocrystalline ribbons for IPT systems is presented.
-Compared to ferrite, nanocrystalline ribbon is mechanically more robust and it has higher magnetic permeability and a higher saturation point.
-Results show that nanocrystalline ribbon cores achieve more than 50% volume reduction of the IPT pads due to its high saturation point.
+However, the performance and the reliability of IPT systems are limited by ferrite's intrinsic brittleness and low flux density saturation point.
+In this article, a study of nanocrystalline-ribbon-based magnetic cores for IPT applications is presented.
+Finite element method (FEM) simulations and experimental validations are used to compare both materials.
+The design of ultrathin laminated cores such as nanocrystalline ribbons for IPT systems is presented.
+Compared to ferrite, nanocrystalline ribbon is mechanically more robust; it has a higher magnetic permeability and a higher saturation point.
+Results show that nanocrystalline ribbon cores achieve more than a $\text{50}%$ volume reduction when used in IPT pads.
+This is due to nanocrystalline's high saturation point.
 However, a compromise arises as the total power loss increases due to the induced eddy currents in the core.
-The reduction of efficiency can be mitigated by special geometrical design of the nanocrystalline ribbon core.
-A 6.6 kW IPT system has been built for experimental validation of the design methodology.
+The reduction of efficiency can be mitigated by special geometrical designs of the nanocrystalline ribbon cores.
+A 6.6-kW IPT system has been built for experimental validation of the design methodology.

 Description